There’s an art to crafting a good set list, and here are 13 set list tips to get you on the right track.

 It’s also a good idea to open with something you are very comfortable with.
-A brand new composition or your trickiest arrangement is probably not a great opener.
+A brand-new composition or your trickiest arrangement is probably not a great opener.
 You need to acclimate to the sound on stage, the nuances of that evening’s mix, the crowd, and your adrenaline level, so don’t pick your most challenging tune to start the show.
 Play in your comfort zone and warm up to the night’s performance.

-Consider your vocalist(s)
+Consider your vocalist(s) and soloists

-Just as you should vary your selection in terms of tempo and tunings (see below), keep your vocalist in mind when creating a set order.
+Just as you should vary your selection in terms of tempo and tunings (see below), keep your vocalists in mind when creating a set order.
 If there are two or three songs that demand a stretch in range, you might not want to open with those, and don’t stack those tunes together.
-Pick song sequences that will alternately stretch the vocalist and play into his or her ultra-comfort zone to help preserve the vocal chords and to add variety to the set.
+Pick song sequences that will alternately stretch the vocalist and play into his or her ultra-comfort zone to help preserve the vocal cords and add variety to the set.
 Same goes for guitar solos and other solo instruments.
 If you have three or four tunes that feature guitar pyrotechnics, space them out so it’s not a barrage of solos at one point in the set.

 Split the set into segments

-Things vary a lot depending on the type of music and length of the sets you’ll be playing, but if 12 songs is an average set, think of the tunes in three or four song clusters.
+Things vary a lot depending on the type of music and length of the sets you’ll be playing, but if 12 songs is an average set, think of the tunes in three- or four-song clusters.
 Try to find movement in those segments, from slower to faster tempos (or fast to slow), or group similar themes or moods together.
 Each of these segments should then flow into one another in some sort of logical fashion to create a complete set that takes the band and the audience on a journey.

 Vary the tempo

 Just like with pacing for an album, a good set will usually have a push and pull to it, with peaks and valleys.
-Front-loading your set with all your fastest, most aggressive songs will make for a raucous start, but you may find yourself – and your audience – getting tired out, not to mention you’re left with a second half full of slower tunes.
-Thinking of your larger set as groups of mini-sets (see point #4) is one way to keep things from getting unbalanced.
+Front-loading your set with all your fastest, most aggressive songs will make for a raucous start, but you may find yourself — and your audience — getting tired out, not to mention you’re left with a second half full of slower tunes.
+Thinking of your larger set as groups of mini-sets is one way to keep things from getting unbalanced.

-Combine songs with alternate tunings – to a degree
+Combine songs with alternate tunings

 If you have a handful of songs in “D” tuning, or in alternate tunings, it helps the flow to group these songs together to save your set from multiple re-tunings.
 At the same time, if you have five songs in a “D” tuning, playing all of them back-to-back will suck some of the life out of the latter tunes in the group, and it’s probably not the best presentation to your audience.
 Be sensible about combining similar tunings to maximize efficiency on stage without beating a sound to death.